-A beautiful vineyard can be a wonderful honeymoon destination or even an excellent venue for your wedding.
+A beautiful vineyard can be a wonderful honeymoon destination or even an excellent venue for your green wedding.
 If you’re planning a green wedding, you’re in luck, because sustainable vineyards abound, making it within easy reach to plan either a honeymoon or wedding at a vineyard.

 Before looking at vineyard locations, it might help you out to see some common terms associated with eco-vineyards.